ISRC, ICPN, ISNI: External IDs and product codes

 We attach at least one unique alphanumeric identifier to every musical entity in our database.
 These include our own Luminate IDs, industry-standard codes like ISRC and ISNI, platform/provider IDs and codes from various music databases.

-CONNECT compiles as many external IDs as we can verify for each entry.
-Use ID Search to look up entries by any valid ID.
+Luminate compiles as many external IDs as we can verify for each musical asset in our database.
+Use ID Search to look up entries in CONNECT by any valid ID.

 Why do we need these codes?